monkeython/loremipsum/README.rst

-You may import the :py:class:`Generator` class to instantiate your generator with your own sample text and a dictionary:
+You may import the **Generator** class to instantiate your generator with your own sample text and a dictionary:

 >>> from loremipsum import Generator